Overview

 For a clean first deployment:

-- Configure the chosen provider and verify outbound email plus inbound reply handling.
+- Configure Email and test outbound plus inbound replies.

 If you are doing a greenfield self-host deployment and do not plan to use Resend at all, you can move directly to SES once DNS, identities, and webhooks are confirmed working in your environment.